RafaelBroseghini/site/content/posts/pi.md

 ### Managing Applications

-In short, ArgoCD reacts to changes in version control systems and applies changes to Kubernetes objects in cluster.
+In short, ArgoCD reacts to changes in version control systems and applies changes to Kubernetes objects in cluster(s).

 There are a variety of ways that you can structure repositories to manage applications.
-For the purpose of this guide we will have of repository called `lab` that will both host the ArgoCD applications and the configuration of those apps.
+For the purpose of this guide we will have of repository called `homelab` that will both host the ArgoCD applications and the configuration of those apps.

 I encourage you to read [this post](https://codefresh.io/blog/how-to-structure-your-argo-cd-repositories-using-application-sets/) by Kostis Kapelonis on different ways to structure your Git repos.

 #### App-of-Apps Pattern

 In order for us to **avoid** having to `kubectl apply -f` each application individually, we will leverage the [app-of-apps](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern through a `root` application.
+One of the main goals was to manually intervene as little as possible!

 The application YAML will point to the `k8s/apps` folder which will apply all applications in the cluster for us auto magically.